Bigfoot

-Bigfoot (/ˈbɪɡfʊt/), also commonly referred to as Sasquatch (/ˈsæskwætʃ, ˈsæskwɒtʃ/), is a large, hairy mythical creature said to inhabit forests in North America, particularly in the Pacific Northwest.
+Bigfoot, (Note: /ˈbɪɡfʊt/) or Sasquatch, (Note: /ˈsæskwɒtʃ/ SAS-kwotch or /ˈsæskwætʃ/ SAS-kwatch) is a large, hairy, mythical humanoid creature said to inhabit forests in North America, particularly in the Pacific Northwest.
 Bigfoot is featured in both American and Canadian folklore, and since the mid-20th century has become a cultural icon, permeating popular culture and becoming the subject of its own distinct subculture.

 Enthusiasts of Bigfoot, such as those within the pseudoscience of cryptozoology, have offered various forms of dubious evidence to support Bigfoot's existence, including anecdotal claims of sightings as well as supposed photographs, video and audio recordings, hair samples, and casts of large footprints.
-However, the evidence is a combination of folklore, misidentification and hoax, and the creature is not a living animal.
+However, the evidence is a combination of folklore, misidentification, and hoax, and the creature is dismissed by scientists as not a real living animal.

 Folklorists trace the phenomenon of Bigfoot to a combination of factors and sources, including the European wild man figure, folk tales, and indigenous cultures.
-Examples of similar folk tales of wild, hair-covered humanoids exist throughout the world, such as the Skunk ape of the southeastern United States, the Almas, Yeren, and Yeti in Asia, the Australian Yowie, and creatures in the mythologies of indigenous people.
+Examples of similar folk tales of wild, hair-covered humanoids exist throughout the world, such as the skunk ape of the southeastern United States, the Almas, Yeren, and Yeti in Asia, the Australian Yowie, and creatures in the mythologies of indigenous people.
 Wishful thinking, a cultural increase in environmental concerns, and overall societal awareness of the subject have been cited as additional factors.